luisacicolini/luisacicolini.github.io/src/pages/posts/cat-theory.md

 ---
 layout: ../../layouts/BaseLayout.astro
-title: "a very very small intro to category theory"
+title: "a small intro to category theory"
 date: "02.10.2025"
 ---
-# a very small intro to category theory
+# a small intro to category theory

 to model something we can use:
 - sets, functions between sets